marcosbarbero/spring-cloud-zuul-ratelimit/README.md

    - To use this approach just don't set param 'type'

->Note: It is possible to combine Authenticated User, Request Origin and URL just adding to the list multiple values to the list
+>Note: It is possible to combine Authenticated User, Request Origin and URL just adding multiple values to the list

 Default implementations
 ---